DialogueSolutions/ETC-NetStats-DockerContainer/README.md

 **Run**
 npm start

-see the ETC Stats interface at http://localhost:<port>
+see the ETC Stats interface at http://<DockerHostIP>:<ContainerPort>

-To change the port where your page exists on, edit the `app.js` inside the `~/etc-netstats/` directory.
-It will ltierally be the last thing in the file.
-Don't worry you'll see it, it looks like this `server.listen(process.env.PORT || 6060);` where `6060` is the new port number.

 That's all, at first your stats pages will be blank, it will all populate once at least one node joins.